prw09/INDIA-GENERAL-ELECTIONS-RESULT-ANALYSIS-2024/README.md

 ## **Usage Instructions**
 1. **Set Up Database**:
-   - Import the SQL schema and dataset provided in the repository into your MySQL database.
+   - Import the SQL schema and dataset provided in the repository into your Microsoft Sql Server database.

 2. **Run Queries**:
    - Execute the SQL queries to extract the insights.
 Queries are designed to be modular, allowing for custom filters based on states, constituencies, or alliances.